-When accessing a Windows-based Jump Item via the privileged web access console, you can use credentials from a credential store to log into the endpoint or to run applications as an admin.
+When accessing a Windows-based Jump Item via the access console, you can use credentials from a credential store to log into the endpoint or to run applications as an admin.

 Before using credential injection, make sure that you have a credential store or password vault available to connect to Bomgar Privileged Access.

 Before you can begin accessing Jump Items using credential injection, you must download, install, and configure the Bomgar Endpoint Credential Manager (ECM).
 The Bomgar ECM allows you to quickly configure your connection to a credential store, such as a password vault.

 Note: The ECM must be installed on your system to enable the Bomgar ECM Service and to use credential injection in Bomgar Privileged Access.

 - To begin, download the Bomgar Endpoint Credential Manager (ECM) from Bomgar Support.
 Start the Bomgar Endpoint Credential Manager Setup Wizard.

 - Agree to the EULA terms and conditions.
 Mark the checkbox if you agree, and click Install.

 Note: You are not allowed to proceed with the installation unless you agree to the EULA.

 If you wish to modify the installation path, click the Options button to customize the installation location.